thiswillbeyourgithub/Clozolkor/README.md

 ## Planned features / TODO list (some are really simple, don't forget to help!)
 * keep the button pressed should reveal the cards at a more manageable pace
 * add a shortcut that reveals everything
-* add a setting section on top of the code
+* add a straightforward setting section on top of the code
 * figure out a way to avoid hiding cloze hints
 * use the same shortcut to answer 3 if no more cloze to reveal, depending on a boolean
+* pressing the reveal shortcut should show `{{hint:}}` fields when there are no more cloze to unfold
 * the shortcut when seeing front should reveal the back
 * add a preview : the cloze that should disappear should change color just before, as a hint of the size of the deletion
 * add a button in the edit window to automatically cloze every space of a text selection, or increment cloze number etc